xbst/Nevermore-PCB/Docs/SM.md

   1. Flash Klipper. `make flash FLASH_DEVICE=0483:df11`
   2. When finished, press the `RESET` button on your Nevermore StealthMax PCB.
-  3. Use  `ls /dev/serial/by-id/*` to find the path startting with `/dev/serial/by-id/usb-Klipper_stm32g0b1`.
+  3. Use  `ls /dev/serial/by-id/*` to find the path starting with `/dev/serial/by-id/usb-Klipper_stm32g0b1`.
 This is the serial path of your Nevermore StealthMax PCB.

 </details>
 <details>